dmdaksh/CARETS-APP/README.md

 This is a dockerized application.
 To run the application, you need to have docker installed on your machine.
 Once, you have docker installed, you can run the application by following steps:

 First of all, you need to get SEERS API key and store it in a file called `.env` in the a root directory of the backend.
+You can get the api key by registering here: https://api.seer.cancer.gov/.
 The file should look like this:

 ``` bash
 SEERS_API_KEY=<your_api_key>